 - Edinburgh Castle (admission fees apply) unfortunately quite crowded in every season of the year.
 Whereas there are no photography restrictions on short engagement photoshoots, please note that the wedding photography and weddings are not permitted from June to September.
 If you’d like to know more about weddings in Edinburgh Castle visit Edinburgh Castle website for more info.

 - Edinburgh Zoo (admission fees apply)

-Use the contact form to book an amazing engagement shoot in Edinburgh.
+Use the contact form to book an amazing engagement photoshoot in Edinburgh, Scotland.

 Let’s schedule your engagement photoshoot in Edinburgh (or anywhere else in Scotland) and create some beautiful memories together!